 Since it exploded onto the web design scene around the mid-2000s, calling it innovative nowadays may be a stretch.
 But despite how far we’ve come – flat website design still rules!

-Rather than bathing in drop shadows, embossing, 3D effects, textures and gradients, flat website design favors clean layouts, sharp typography and solid colors.
+Rather than bathing in drop shadows, embossing, 3D effects, textures, and gradients, web design companies that opt for this trend specialize in clean layouts, sharp typography, and solid colors.
 With clear and simple UI and lightning-fast loading pages, flat web design is here to stay.